 Lisa Russell’s love for technology is strong but her passion for empowering and expanding the presence of women in technology is even stronger.
 Lisa actively seeks out opportunities to meet, work with, encourage, and mentor women in technology.
 Her commitment to inclusion speaks thru her actions as she serves on the board of directors for Carolina Women in Technology (CWIT), CyberHypeCLT, and Fleurix.

 Lisa’s career has spanned many facets of the technology lifecycle.
 Her early experiences include being a developer, an engineer, and a systems architect at AT&T Bell Laboratories (in Denver, CO and Columbus OH).
 While at Bell Labs, she was also involved with writing the code for the company’s Caller ID service.
 After her tenure at Bell Labs, Lisa helped launch a technical consulting company that eventually grew to over 80 consultants.
 While building out a technology delivery practice for a NY-based staffing firm, she was also involved in technology sales.
-Currently she is on the leadership team for the Hylaine technology solutions firm.
-At Hylaine, she enjoys the team atmosphere and the opportunity it provides to turn her focus back to solving client’s business problems while building digital solutions and products.
-She continues to exhibit her entrepreneurial spirit through her activities as the fractional-CTO for Amissa; a Charlotte based startup that builds solutions to assist Alzheimer patients, caregivers, physicians, and researchers.
+Lisa is a Senior Director of Software Engineering at Slalom _Build.
+She recently moved into the location lead role and now leads the Charlotte _Build Center.
+She loves the culture, people, meaningful work and the opportunity to solve client problems while building modern digital solutions and products.